openwallet-foundation/credo-ts/README.md

 ## Basic Explanation of Implementation

-Agent class has method `receiveMessage` which **unpacks** incoming **inboud message** and then pass it to the `dispatch` method.
+Agent class has method `receiveMessage` which **unpacks** incoming **inbound message** and then pass it to the `dispatch` method.
 This method just tries to find particular `handler` according to message `@type` attribute.
 Handler then process the message, calls services if needed and also creates **outbound message** to be send by sender, if it's required by protocol.

-If handler returns an outbound message then method `sendMessage` **packs** the message with defined recepient and routing keys.
+If handler returns an outbound message then method `sendMessage` **packs** the message with defined recipient and routing keys.
 This method also creates **forwardMessage** when routing keys are available.
 The way an outbound message is send depends on the implementation of MessageSender interface.
-Outbound message just need to contain all information which is needed for given comminucation (e. g.
+Outbound message just need to contain all information which is needed for given communication (e. g.
 HTTP endpoint for HTTP protocol).

 # Install dependencies

 Aries Framework JavaScript depends on the indy-sdk which has some manual installation requirements.
 Before installing dependencies make sure to [install](https://github.com/hyperledger/indy-sdk/#installing-the-sdk) `libindy` and have the right tools installed for the [NodeJS wrapper](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/nodejs#installing).
 The NodeJS wrapper link also contains some common troubleshooting steps.

+> NOTE: The package is not tested in multiple versions of Node at the moment.
+If you're having trouble installing dependencies or running the framework know that at least **Node v12 DOES WORK** and **Node v14 DOES NOT WORk**.

 You can now install dependencies using yarn: